vishvAsa/AgamaH_vaiShNavaH/shrI-sampradAyaH/tattvam/vAtysa-varadaH/prapanna-pArijAtaH/sarva-prastutiH/02_svarUpapaddhatiH.md

 <details><summary>English</summary>

 5. I am the abode of all sins, utterly incapable and helpless, Thou alone O Lord become my means?'
 Such a condition of the mind is called saranagati.
-Let this (Sara- nagat) be directed towards the Lord.
+Let this (Saranagat) be directed towards the Lord.
 </details>